+Members of Council discussed the proposed Procedure By-law and asked staff to make amendments before the March 2, 2020 Council meeting concerning land acknowledgment, Committee of the Whole and Council meeting times, advisory committee minutes and new business criteria.

+Moved by: Councillor Twinney

+Seconded by: Councillor Broome

-- Council dated February 24, 2020 be received; and, - 2.
-That Council approve the revised 2020 meeting schedule effective March 3, 2020 for a one-year trial period, and: - a.
-All regular Council meetings begin at 1:00 PM; - b.
-All regular Committee of the Whole meetings begin at 1:00 PM; - c.
-All regular Site Plan Review Committee meetings begin at 10:00 AM; - d.
-All regular Council Public Planning meetings be scheduled at 7:00 PM; and, - 3.
-That staff be directed to report to Council in Q2 2021 on the feedback received following the one-year trial period of the new meeting schedule and daytime Council meetings; and, - 4.
-That Council repeal By-laws 2015-50, 2016-43, 2017-75, as amended, and replace with the attached Procedure By-law; and, - 5.
-That Staff be authorized and directed to do all things necessary to give effect to this resolution. - 5.3 Zoning By-law Amendment Application 665-695 Stonehaven Avenue - 1.
-That the report entitled Zoning By-law Amendment Application 665-695 Stonehaven Avenue, dated February 24, 2020 be received; and, - 2.
+- 1. That the presentation regarding the Procedure By-law Review for 2018-2022 Term of Council provided by the Deputy Town Clerk be received; and, - 2.
+That the report entitled Procedure By-law Review for 2018-2022 Term of Council dated February 24, 2020 be received; and, - 3.
+That Council amend the 2020 meeting schedule effective March 3, 2020 to schedule all regular Committee of the Whole meetings to begin at 1:00 PM; and, - 4.
+That staff be directed to place an amended draft Procedure Bylaw on the agenda for the March 2, 2020 meeting of Council, reflecting the changes identified by the Committee of the Whole; and, - 5.
+That Council repeal By-laws 2015-50, 2016-43, 2017-75, as amended, and replace with the Procedure By-law, as amended by Committee of the Whole; and,

+6. That Staff be authorized and directed to do all things necessary to give effect to this resolution.

+5.3 Zoning By-law Amendment Application - 665-695 Stonehaven Avenue

+- 1. That the report entitled Zoning By-law Amendment Application 665-695 Stonehaven Avenue, dated February 24, 2020 be received; and, - 2.
 That the application for Zoning By-law amendment for lands municipally known as 665-695 Stonehaven Avenue be approved and staff be directed present a By-law to Council for approval generally in accordance with Attachment 1; and, - 3.
 That Lucila Sandoval of Groundswell Urban Planners, 95 Mural Street, Suite 402, Richmond Hill, L4B 3G2 be notified of this action; and, - 4.
+That Staff be authorized and directed to do all things necessary to give effect to this resolution.

+5.4 Official Plan and Zoning By-Law Amendment Glenway Blocks 164 & 165

+Seconded by: Councillor Kwapis

-That Staff be authorized and directed to do all things necessary to give effect to this resolution. - 5.4 Official Plan and Zoning By-Law Amendment Glenway Blocks 164 & 165 - 1.
-That the report entitled Official Plan and Zoning By-Law Amendment Glenway Blocks 164 & 165 dated February 24, 2020 be received; and, - That the application for Official Plan & Zoning By-Law amendment, as submitted by Marianneville Developments Limited for Blocks 164 and 165 of the Estates of Glenway Community subdivision, be approved, and that staff be directed to prepare the necessary Official Plan and Zoning By-law amendments, including the necessary Holding provisions; and,
+- 1. That the report entitled Official Plan and Zoning By-Law Amendment Glenway Blocks 164 & 165 dated February 24, 2020 be received; and, - That the application for Official Plan & Zoning By-Law amendment, as submitted by Marianneville Developments Limited for Blocks 164 and 165 of the Estates of Glenway Community subdivision, be approved, and that staff be directed to prepare the necessary Official Plan and Zoning By-law amendments, including the necessary Holding provisions; and, - 3.
+That staff be directed to do all things necessary to give effect to the recommendations in this report; and,

-- 3. That staff be directed to do all things necessary to give effect to the recommendations in this report; and, - 4.
-That Kerigan Kelly, of Groundswell Urban Planners Inc., 95 Mural Street, Suite 402, Richmond Hill, ON, L4B 3G2, be notified of this action.
+- 4. That Kerigan Kelly, of Groundswell Urban Planners Inc., 95 Mural Street, Suite 402, Richmond Hill, ON, L4B 3G2, be notified of this action. - That the Correspondence from Jon Brock regarding Item 5.4: Official Plan and Zoning By-Law Amendment Glenway Blocks 164 & 165 be received.